PranavD1501/Audio-Deepfake-Classification/README.md

 Overview:
 This project focuses on detecting AI-generated speech using deep learning models optimized for real-time or near real-time detection.
 It analyzes real conversations and identifies synthetic speech with high accuracy.

-Approaches Used overall for AI Speech Forgery Detection:
+Approaches Used for AI Speech Forgery Detection:

 1.Wave2Vec2 model (fine tuned):
   * Key-Technical Innovations: